mrfawy/ModernEnigma/README.md

 Modern Enigma Protocol:
 ====================
-* General GuidLine :
+* General Guideline:
     * In this protocol we define a certain steps that has to be performed , for each step a certain algorithm will be choosed.
-As each step has it's own attack vectors and it's algorithm has it's volunerablities , each major version of this protocol will try to cope with that .Backward compatiblity is not currently one of our main design goals.
+As each step has it's own attack vectors and it's algorithm has it's volunerablities , each major version of this protocol will try to cope with that .Backward compatibility is not currently one of our main design goals.
-    * Main desing Gaols :
+    * Main design Goals :
-        * Confideintiality
+        * Confidentiality
         * Message integrity
-        * Close to the original enigma rotor based design ( as it's main subistition box technique)
+        * Close to the original enigma rotor based design (as its main substitution box technique)
-        * Operating instructions should be part of the key , no fixed decision should be made by the machine
+        * Operating instructions should be part of the key; no fixed decision should be made by the machine
         * Generation of a new machine should be an easy and a low cost operation
-        * Extreme felixibility in desgining your own mahcine down to  the wiring level
+        * Extreme flexibility in designing your own machine down to  the wiring level
-        * Platform independece , ability to de/encrypt using any platform/environment , extremly low resources(e.g. card) are not considered
+        * Platform independence, ability to de/encrypt using any platform/environment, extremely low resources (e.g. card) are not considered
-        * Generation of human readable machine description , allowing the reconstruction of a machine
+        * Generation of human readable machine description, allowing the reconstruction of a machine
-        * No use of patented or platform specific algorthims
+        * No use of patented or platform specific algorithms
-        * It's a fun project , not the next Symmetric key polyalphabetic encryption technology , please keep this in mind
+        * It's a fun project, not the next Symmetric key polyalphabetic encryption technology, please keep this in mind
-    * Out of scope :
+    * Out of scope:
         * Not to be used for mission critical and/or large files
-        * Key management/sharing process is not handled , use any key mangement technique you desire.
+        * Key management/sharing process is not handled , use any key management technique you desire.
-            Because the keys and machine descriptions are human readable, old tricks can still work(remember our Motto) .Be creative and use overused techniques like calling your firend by phone and telling him part of the key ,SMS another part , Facebook another part,and if you are not in a hurry you can send a postal mail ;).ofcourse all of theses platform might be tracked (well ,you know it's ).If the attacker was able to track all of these communications ,well, I think this guy deserves to read your messages any ways and you are tottaly screwed , nothing can help you my firend ;)
+            Because the keys and machine descriptions are human readable, old tricks can still work(remember our Motto) .Be creative and use overused techniques like calling your friend by phone and telling him part of the key ,SMS another part , Facebook another part, and if you are not in a hurry you can send a postal mail ;).of course all of theses platform might be tracked (well ,you know it's ).If the attacker was able to track all of these communications ,well, I think this guy            deserves to read your messages any ways and you are totally screwed , nothing can help you my friend ;)

 * Message Integrity:
-    * Perfrom a secure hashing of the original message,encrypt it using a machine X
+    * Perform a secure hashing of the original message, and encrypt it using a machine X
-    * All hashing function's will use a non patented algorithm: Whirlpool is selected
+    * All hashing functions will use a non patented algorithm: Whirlpool is selected
-    * when exchanging the keys for the message , include this hashed value
+    * When exchanging the keys for the message, include this hashed value
-    * As only Sender  and reciever knows how to decrypt this value ( the encrypted checksum), origin integrity is satisfied
+    * As only Sender and receiver knows how to decrypt this value (the encrypted checksum), origin integrity is satisfied
-    * As checksum will be different for any changed/corrpted message , message intigrity is satisfied
+    * As checksum will be different for any changed/corrupted message , message integrity is satisfied
-    * if Sender and reciever agree to use only certian pair of keys for each different correspondent , Ripudation of orogin can be satisfied,The probelm as with all symmetric key tools , a lot of keys will be needed which might not be practical for large parties communication
+    * if Sender and receiver agree to use only certain pair of keys for each different correspondent , Ripudation of origin can be satisfied, The problem as with all symmetric key tools , a lot of keys will be needed which might not be practical for large parties communication

-* Un/padding a message :
+* Un/padding a message:
     * User will have a choice to select Block size for each level
-    * for each En/Decryption step a padding procedure shuold follow to match the block size
+    * For each En/Decryption step a padding procedure should follow to match the block size
     * Padding procedure:
-        * add a one byte in the begining of the sequence
+        * add a one byte in the beginning of the sequence
         * calculate the total size of the new sequence
-        * add any extra bytes as needed , select bytes at random from sequence
+        * add any extra bytes as needed, select bytes at random from sequence
-        * set the value of the first byte to the number of added padding , 00 if no padding performed
+        * set the value of the first byte to the number of added padding, 00 if no padding performed
-    * Unpadding Proedure:
+    * Unpadding Procedure:
         * ignore the last number of bytes equal to the value of the first byte in the sequence